The Bouc-Wen Model for Binary Direct Collinear Collisions of Convex Viscoplastic Bodies

-The solutions of the NDBWMCM converge to a subset of $\mathcal{E}$ at a finite distance from the origin.
+Each solution of the NDBWMCM converges to a subset of $\mathcal{E}$ at a finite distance from the origin.
 See Appendix \ref{sec:analysis_BWMCM} for further details.\footnote{As previously (see Section \ref{sec:KVCL}), the conditions that are imposed on the parameters are sufficient, not necessary.}

-The following definitions are similar to the ones provided in Section \ref{sec:KVCL} for the NDBWSHCCM. $\mathcal{P} : \mathbb{P}^{*} \times \mathbb{R}_{>0} \longrightarrow \mathbb{P}$ shall map $(\pi_{1,b}, \pi_{2,b}, \pi_{3,b}, n, p, \alpha, A) \in \mathbb{P}^{*}$ and $v_0 \in \mathbb{R}_{> 0}$ to
+The following definitions are similar to the ones provided in Section \ref{sec:KVCL} for the NDBWSHCCM. $\mathcal{P} : \mathbb{P}^{*} \times \mathbb{R}_{>0} \longrightarrow \mathbb{P}$ shall map $(B_b, \mathit{\Gamma}_b, \kappa, \sigma_b, n, p) \in \mathbb{P}^{*}$ and $v_0 \in \mathbb{R}_{> 0}$ to